KarMiles/polish-girl-painting/readme/docs/deployment.md

         ![screenshot](./images/deployment/aws/aws_iam_connect_django_heroku2.jpg)
         </details>
     - In Heroku Config Vars remove `DISABLE_COLLECTSTATIC` with value 1, if existent.
 This is because with the AWS set up when pushed from Github Django collects static files automatically and uploads them to S3.
-    - Note: To tell Django where the static files come from in production this code was added in settings.py:
+    - Note: To tell Django where the static files come from in production this code was added in *settings.py*:
         ```
         AWS_S3_CUSTOM_DOMAIN = f'{AWS_STORAGE_BUCKET_NAME}.s3.amazonaws.com'
         ```
-4. To tell Django that in production S3 store should be used: 1. whenever `collectstatic` is run, 2. for product and other dynamic images:
+4. To tell Django that in production S3 store should be used: 1. whenever `collectstatic` is run, 2. for product and other images:
     - In Gitpod in main folder create file custom_storages.py
         <details>
         <summary>Click here to see details</summary>